 - Character Development: Subtle and off-screen, but heartwarming.
 When Koark is a boy, he treats Potok with disdain for being scrawny and grey, favoring joyrides on his father's mount instead.
-After the Flash Forward to Chapter Two, he is quite affectionate with Potok.
+After the fifteen year Time Skip to Chapter Two, he is quite affectionate with Potok.

 - Chiaroscuro: A given, since the comic is in black and white.

 - Did Not Get the Girl: Unfortunately, Koark did not and it's a Tear Jerker.